Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

-One of the major reasons for looking at the injective stabilization of the tensor product is that this notion is formally dual to that of the projective stabilization of the Hom functor.
-The projective stabilization $\underline{\Hom}(A,\blank)$ of the covariant Hom functor is not in general finitely presented, but as we just remarked, the functor $\overline{\Hom}(B,\blank)$ is finitely presented.
-The functor $D_A$ sends representable functors to tensor product functors and, as we shall now show, we can recover $\blank\ot B$ using $D_A$.
+One of the major reasons for looking at the \texttt{inert} injective stabilization of the tensor product is that this notion is dual, via the extension of the Auslander - Gruson - Jensen duality by Dean - Russell, to that of the \texttt{inert} projective stabilization of the contravariant Hom functor.
+Before stating that result we remind the reader that the latter is finitely presented and so the functor $D_{A}$ can be applied to it, and that $D_{A}$ sends representable functors to univariate tensor product functors.

 \begin{theorem} For any module $B$

 \end{theorem}